 When you restore the vCenter Server instance from a backup image, you need two sets of authentication credentials.
-The API client needs to authenticate to the vCenter Server Appliance, and the appliance backup service needs to authenticate to the backup storage server.
+The API client needs to authenticate to the vCenter Server instance, and the vCenter Server backup service needs to authenticate to the backup storage server.

-The example uses local username and password authentication for the connection to the vCenter Server Appliance because the vSphere Automation API endpoint is not yet running when you restore the appliance.
+The example uses local user name and password authentication for the connection to the vCenter Server instance because the vSphere Automation API endpoint is not yet running when you restore the vCenter Server instance.
 The client must connect to port 5480 for this operation.